vippsas/vipps-recurring-api/vipps-recurring-postman.md

    - `client_secret` - Merchant key is required for getting the access token.
    - `Ocp-Apim-Subscription-Key` - Merchant subscription key.
    - `merchantSerialNumber` - Merchant id.
-   - `mobileNumber` - The mobile number for the test app profile you have received or registered.
+   - `customerPhoneNumber` - The mobile number for the test app profile you have received or registered.

 ### Step 4: Get access token